DigixGlobal/etc-redemption/scripts/doxity/pages/index.md

 The main change is that we've decided to skip the carbonvote step.
 After gauging sentiment from DGD holders (including 'whales' and the general DGD community), there was no resistance to the principal of returning ETC to DGD holders.
 Therefore we have determined it would be better to forego the voting process as it would yield additional development time and reach a non-controversial already-known outcome (the motion to refund ETC to DGD holders).

-### Redemption Token Contract (RTC, aka ETC-DGDR)
+### ETC Redemption Contract

-In the previous proposal, the RTC was somewhat sidelined as the voting system would be the primary refund mechanism.
-Without voting, the RTC becomes the primary (only) mechanism, so additional time has been spend designing and developing it accordingly.
-See [Redemption Token Contract](#redemption-token-contract) section for more details.
+The redemption contract allows users to claim an ETC balance by redeeming tokens that are issued to them automatically on the ETC chain.

 Each redemption token represents 1:1 equivalent of DGD balances.
-These redemption tokens are known as `ETC-DGDR`.
-To claim ETC, holders of ETC-DGDR should call a method on the ETC-DGDR contract to burn their holdings in return of an ETC value.
-At the point of burning, the balance of ETC-DGDR drops to 0, and a fixed rate will be used to convert this balance into ETC.
+These redemption tokens are known as `DGDR`, which is an EIP20 token.

+To claim ETC, holders of `DGDR` should call a method on the `DGDR` contract to burn their holdings in return of an ETC value.
+At the point of burning, the balance of `DGDR` drops to 0, and a fixed rate will be used to convert this balance into ETC.

-For example, a user has 100 DGD, gets 100 ETC-DGDR, and burns it for ~22.3 ETC.
+For example, a user has 100 DGD, gets 100 `DGDR`, and burns it for ~22.3 ETC.

 The conversion rate to ETC used will be close to 100% of the original ETC pool, but with an additional fee deduced from the pool based on the gas used for testing, deployment and minting (which could amount to around a few USD cents per user).

+See [Redemption Token Contract](#redemption-token-contract) section for more details.

 ### MultiSig & Top-up System

 * Two MultiSig contracts
   * ETH Chain (to hold ETH from the Digix crowdsale until governance contracts live)
-  * ETC Chain (to hold refunded ETC and top up to the RTC, and execute RTC methods)
+  * ETC Chain (to hold refunded ETC and top up to the redemption contract, and execute it's methods)
 * 4 anonymous trusted parties will be in control of this contract
 * 3/4 of the parties to approve any transaction made from it

-A 'top-up' system will be used when passing funds to the RTC to reduce the effects of any unforeseen exploits.
-Batches of 100,000 ETC (?) will be added to the RTC as required (and topped up as the remaining balance reaches 10,000).
+A 'top-up' system will be used when passing funds to the redemption contract to reduce the effects of any unforeseen exploits.
+Batches of 100,000 ETC (?) will be added to the redemption contract as required (and topped up as the remaining balance reaches 10,000).

 ### Additional End User Resources

-As development focus shifted a carbonvote process to the RTC, some additional end-user requirements were identified to enable DGD holders to perform the redemption on the ETC chain with ease.
+As development focus shifted a carbonvote process to the redemption contract, some additional end-user requirements were identified to enable DGD holders to perform the redemption on the ETC chain with ease.

 * Instructions for MEW / CLI / Mist
 * Public ETC RPC Node (compatible with MEW / Spectrum / web3-console)